Throwbreadonme/pm-prompt-library/content-ai-quality/README.md

 ## AI Output Quality Review

-**When to use:** When you need to evaluate a batch of AI-generated content and want a structured assessment rather than a gut reaction.
+**When to use:** When you need to evaluate a batch of AI-generated content and want a structured assessment.

 ```
 I need to evaluate the quality of the following AI-generated content.